This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 It has a solid, well-built feel that many parents seem to appreciate.

+So what is the best balance bike?
 Of course, I’d choose the Strider.
 It’s the one that I keep seeing people go back to.

 But let’s say I wanted a cheap balance bike option.
 Well, then I’d probably go for the Critical Cycles or the Ace of Play — If they are in stock.